HarryLuUMN/gnn-exp/README.md

-# Graph Neural Network Visualizer in Your Computational Notebooks
+# Visual Exploration of Graph Neural Networks in Your Computational Notebook

 ## Installation